dikortis/LetsTalkETC/Episodes/Episode_9.md

 **Alan McSherry:**
 it's the last
-I guess it's really really interesting book I read was with sapiens I can't remember I think it's Noah who vowed might be the name of the author and the
+I guess it's really interesting book I read was with sapiens I can't remember I think it's Noah who vowed might be the name of the author and the